frtz13/Zero-Surplus-Dimmer/README.md

 #### The Dimmer

-- Make a choice for the micro-controller, either a ESP32-C3 or a ESP8266.
-Both should work, but if you have to order one anyway, I'd recommend the ESP32-C3.
+- Make a choice for the micro-controller.
+I'd recommend the ESP32-C3.
 For the ESP32-C3, an ESP32-C3-Mini development board works fine.
-For the ESP8266, a D1-Mini board works fine.
+  It should also be possible to use an ESP8266.
+You'll find the corresponding YAML code in this repository, but this code is no longer maintained.

 - Assemble the dimmer, according to the schematics in this repository.
 A 35x35x10mm 5V fan should fit between the radiator and the screw terminals of the dimmer board.